One of the best parts of capitalism is the idea of competition.

 It would so easy to add a sling point on the Raptor, ridiculously easy.
 It would then be the perfect gun for a single point sling.
 I guess I gotta fire up the drill and grab a sling swivel.

 I also think Remington should have drilled and tapped the receiver for a scope mount.
 True a scope is not necessary on such a gun, but a red dot, especially a miniature red dot is a fantastic addition to these style of firearms.

 My Shockwave wears one and it increased my effective range with the gun out to 35 yards with Aguila mini slugs.
 This was one a 21-inch tall popper, so I could probably make effective hits out to 50 yards on a man-sized target.

-The Remington Tac 14 is a fantastic little…not a shotgun.
-Trying to control and shoot the Tac 14 provides a challenge and a dynamic thrill.
-It has also proven to be rock solid in terms of reliability.
+The Remington Tac 14 is a fantastic little powerhouse.
+Trying to control and shoot the Tac 14 provides a challenge and a dynamic thrill, but if you’re looking for recoil control, you’re better off looking elsewhere.
+This small but powerful package has also proven to be rock solid in terms of reliability.